British Academy of Film and Television Arts: 195 Piccadilly

 The Society of Film and Television Arts acquired the historic Prince's Hall facilities at 195 Piccadilly, following the Royal Institute of Painters in Water Colours' move to the Mall Galleries.
-Queen Elizabeth, The Duke of Edinburgh, The Princess Royal and The Earl Mountbatten of Burma officially opened the organisation's headquarters in 1976, and officially became the British Academy of Film and Television Arts in March 1976.
+Queen Elizabeth, The Duke of Edinburgh, The Princess Royal and The Earl Mountbatten of Burma opened the organisation's headquarters in 1976, and it became the British Academy of Film and Television Arts in March 1976.

-In 2016, BAFTA embarked in an extensive renovation of the Grade II listed property.
-Benedetti Architects oversaw a £33M+ remodel, doubling its original capacity with the addition of an additional floor, raising and restoring two large Victorian rooflight structures and decorative plasterwork, creating an entire floor devoted to BAFTA's learning and new talent programmes, and revamping the property's food, beverage, and events operations in order to maximize revenue to sustain property maintenance and operations.
-The new facilities were formally reopened in 2022.
+In 2016 BAFTA embarked on an extensive renovation of the Grade II listed property.
+Benedetti Architects oversaw a £33M+ remodel, doubling its original capacity with an additional floor, raising and restoring two large Victorian rooflight structures and decorative plasterwork, creating an entire floor devoted to BAFTA's learning and new talent programmes, and revamping the property's food, beverage, and events operations in order to maximize revenue to sustain property maintenance and operations.
+The new facilities were reopened in 2022.

 Organisational structure

 BAFTA is a membership organisation comprising approximately 8,000 individuals worldwide who are creatives and professionals working in and making a contribution to the film, television and games industries in the UK.
 In 2005, it placed an overall cap on worldwide voting membership which stood at approximately 6,500 as of 2017.

 BAFTA does not receive any funding from the government; it relies on income from membership subscriptions, individual donations, trusts, foundations and corporate partnerships to support its ongoing outreach work.

-BAFTA has offices in Scotland and Wales in the UK, in Los Angeles and New York in the United States and runs events in Hong Kong and mainland China.
+BAFTA has offices in Scotland and Wales in the UK, in Los Angeles and New York in the US and runs events in Hong Kong and mainland China.

-Amanda Berry served as chief executive of the organisation between December 2000 and October 2022.
+Amanda Berry was chief executive from December 2000 to October 2022.
 Jane Millichip has held the position since October 2022.